 - Each section covered in the text (for example, section 8.1), will have an associated SB lesson that the students must complete.
-These lessons are interactive and completion of all lessons within the stipulated pre-set due dates will have a total weighting of 7% of the student's final grade. - Completion marks on lessons are recorded on the dashboard and visible at all times for students.
-In order to obtain the completion marks for the online lessons, the student must complete the lesson before the expiration of the pre-set due date. - Interactive scenes in the Lessons (within the pre-set due date) are locked for students to attempt correctly.
+These lessons are interactive and completion of all lessons within the stipulated pre-set due dates will have a total weighting of 7% of the student's final grade. - Completion marks on lessons are always recorded on the dashboard and visible for students.
+To obtain the completion marks for the online lessons, the student must complete the lesson before the expiration of the pre-set due date. - Interactive scenes in the Lessons (within the pre-set due date) are locked for students to attempt correctly.
 Students will need to work through them and answer questions correctly to unlock them.
 Once a lesson is unlocked, they can freely go back and forth for practice.